-Cabeau Evolution S3 updates the standard U-shaped travel pillow design with raised sides that gently cradled our head and neck when we used it.
-The S3’s flat back also rested relatively flush against our seat, preventing our head from uncomfortably jutting forward, while an adjustable front clasp let us slightly tighten or loosen the neck opening to our liking, which makes it possible to tailor the pillow to travelers of different sizes.
-We found that the S3 works best when leaning your head to the side or as a cushion against a solid surface, but it still offered decent chin support.
+Cabeau Evolution S3 updates the standard U-shaped travel pillow design with raised sides that gently cradle our head and neck when we use it.
+The S3’s flat back also rested relatively flush against our seat, preventing our head from uncomfortably jutting forward, while an adjustable front clasp lets us slightly tighten or loosen the neck opening to our liking, which makes it possible to tailor the pillow to travelers of different sizes.
+We found that the S3 works best when leaning your head to the side or as a cushion against a solid surface, but it still offers decent chin support.
 Its two built-in straps are attached to nearly any seatback we tested on, keeping the pillow in place and helping to lessen whiplash during sudden stops or turbulence.

 The J-Pillow is a fantastically comfortable option with a big caveat: It works best if you’ve got a window seat.
 The J-Pillow’s lack of neck attachment is a plus for those who find regular U-shaped travel pillows restrictive.
 And when we could lean against a hard surface, the J-Pillow offered excellent head, neck, and front-facing/chin support.
 Like the Cabeau S3, it comes with a sturdy (though less compact) travel case that clips to your luggage.
 There also aren’t any covers or zippers to deal with; the entire pillow can be tossed in the wash.